Chevereto/api/README.md

 ## Technical Overview

 Chevereto API is a [Chevere](https://chevere.org/) application written in the [PHP](https://www.php.net/) programming language.
-It uses [Swoole](https://www.swoole.co.uk/) as an application runner to serve most of the application instructions.
+It uses [Swoole](https://www.swoole.co.uk/) as an application runner to serve most of the application services.

 Chevereto API handles stored application states that are intended to be persistent, without having to bootstrap the whole application on every request.
 This enables Chevereto API to offer way higher I/O throughput than conventional PHP software.
-On top of that, Chevereto API is built to be heavily extended with plugins altering the default application [Workflows](https://chevere.org/components/Workflow.html).
+Also, it is built to be heavily extended with plugins altering the default application [Workflows](https://chevere.org/components/Workflow.html).

+Chevereto API is headless software and is completely decoupled from the user interface.
+It exposes a self-described REST API, but also other endpoints to command the application from _anywhere_.

 ## Contribution